Donrwalsh/donrwalsh.github.io/NOTES.md

 Start with a technology inventory for each job, should be a good way to get the ball rolling!

+### 11/24/25

+To start with I'm going to make a `resume` folder.
+I've found it very useful to have this repo serve as a sort of quick-access for helpful files so I'm going to continue that and expand it a bit.
+The existing `resume source` folder goes away and moves to my new folder.
+I store the font files here because on fresh machines OpenOffice needs them, so they get their own folder.
+Then I made `sources` for my resume source files, of which there is one.
+On the frontend the only resume-related thing that gets exposed is the pdf itself which I haven't touched yet.

+I don't think I'll be using the original resume for much longer, but I want to at least make a few changes to it right now.
+Specifically adding back months to the date ranges and adjusting the location to be Brooklyn Center.
+Ah yes, I'm also missing Cogency Global from this resume so I'm going to add that now.
+Musn't forget to extend the red lines to match the new date lengths!

+Ah yes, Open Office crashes every time I try to export to pdf.
+I remember that I need to use print to pdf to get it to work for some reason.
+With that, I'm going to replace the top level resume.pdf with my latest and commit these updates.
+That change should be the only impactful change, everything else is just tidying.

 # donrwalsh.github.io

 ## TODO: